Article

 Both historians describe in detail the scene of Tiberius's refusal of power, supposedly agreeing to take the reins of government only after the Senate's persistent persuasion.
 In their account, Tiberius sincerely tried to share power with the senators, but they voluntarily refused.
 A very telling detail.

-Reserved and cautious by nature, Tiberius well understood the risks of the princeps's position, as he had witnessed numerous conspiracies against Augustus.
-Apparently, the new emperor genuinely sought to share the burden of responsibility with the Senate, not wanting to become the sole target of criticism in case of political failures.
+Reserved and cautious by nature, Tiberius well understood the risks of the princeps position, as he had witnessed numerous conspiracies against Augustus.
+Apparently, the new emperor genuinely sought to share the burden of responsibility with the Senate, not wanting to become the sole target for criticism in case of political failures.
 Moreover, the publicity inevitably accompanying the position of the "first citizen" clearly weighed on him.
 Tiberius became princeps more out of a sense of duty than a thirst for power.
 Tacitus is perhaps unfair here.

-Consolidation of Power.
+Consolidation of Power

 The main weakness of the princeps was a lack of charisma.
-Unlike Augustus, who skillfully crafted his image and masterfully played to the public, Tiberius either underestimated the importance of propaganda or simply did not possess the necessary qualities.
+Unlike Augustus, who skillfully built his image and masterfully played to the public, Tiberius either underestimated the importance of propaganda or simply did not possess the necessary qualities.
 He seemed to deliberately minimize his public presence, appearing in public only when absolutely necessary.

-One of Tiberius's most important reforms was transferring the right to elect and judge magistrates from the popular assemblies to the Senate.
-The reserved emperor found it much more comfortable to control senators behind the scenes rather than restless plebeian gatherings.
-Paradoxically, the formal strengthening of the Senate simultaneously led to the strengthening of the sole imperial power.
+One of Tiberius's most important reforms was transferring the right to elect and judge magistrates from popular assemblies to the Senate.
+The reserved emperor found it much more comfortable to control senators behind the scenes than restless plebeian gatherings.
+Paradoxically, the formal strengthening of the Senate simultaneously led to the strengthening of sole imperial power.

 Tiberius methodically consulted with senators on all important issues but never clearly expressed his own opinion.
 This strategy provoked endless strife among senators, preventing the formation of a unified opposition.
-The law on insulting majesty was most often used by the senators themselves against each other.
+The law on insulting majesty was most often applied by the senators themselves against each other.
 The emperor himself preferred to spend time outside Rome, away from prying eyes.
 His "right hand" in the capital became the commander of the Praetorian Guard (Praetorian Prefect) Lucius Aelius Sejanus.

 "The Recluse of Capri"

-The Arrest of Sejanus
+Arrest of Sejanus

 However, it is important to understand the real scale of the repressions.
-Tacitus reports about 50–60 executions, while Suetonius mentions about a hundred.
+Tacitus reports about 50-60 executed, while Suetonius mentions about a hundred.
 The victims of selective terror were exclusively representatives of the privileged senatorial and equestrian classes.

 undefined